ayushmandixit2000/DSAI-Project/README.md

-# Predicitng song's populairty on spotify
+# Predicting song's populairty on spotify

 ## About